FredYeye/2nd2006/README.md

 Currently the test has a timing variance of ~12 dots and is untested on hw.
+I should try reading blargg's syncing code but his code is generally really hard to read for me.